 Part of this thinking involved a robust and rigorous environmental assessment, taking a wide range of issues into consideration including noise, pollution and impact on local amenities.

-The final Western Sydney Airport Environmental Impact Statement (EIS) is a detailed assessment of both construction and operation of Stage 1 of the proposed Western Sydney Airport.
+The final Western Sydney Airport Environmental Impact Statement (EIS) is a detailed assessment of both construction and operation of Stage 1 of the Western Sydney Airport.
 The finalised EIS follows the public exhibition period of the draft EIS and draft Airport Plan from 19 October to 18 December 2015, during which time the community was invited to have a say on the airport’s development.
-These submissions have been carefully reviewed and considered as part of the process to finalise both documents.
+Community submissions were carefully reviewed and considered as part of the process to finalise both documents.

 click flowchart for larger version